 For full descriptions, photos, and maps of festival sites, check out the festival website’s “Event Venues” and “Location” pages.
 And, of course, you’ll have the opportunity to experience all these amazing venues for yourself this summer in Baltimore.

-“The Making of a Dziesmu Svētki” will be an ongoing series documenting the behind-the-scenes process of organizing a Latvian Song and Dance Festival.
+“The Making of a Dziesmu Svētki” is an ongoing series documenting the behind-the-scenes process of organizing a Latvian song and dance festival.

-The XIV Latvian-American Song and Dance Festival will take place in Baltimore, Maryland, from June 29th – July 3rd, 2017.
+The XIV Latvian-American Song and Dance Festival will take place in Baltimore, Maryland, from June 29 to July 3, 2017.
 For more information, please visit www.latviansongfest2017.com or write to firstname.lastname@example.org.